AND HEARTS SEMICOLON

 "Sure."
 She didn't sound too enthusiastic, but she smiled brightly at him so he figured he was putting too much thought into it.

-The new public pool was located in Lorimer.
+The new public pool was located on Lorimer.
 The route Penelope had taken him through was almost dizzying with nothing but turns and more turns with no real noticeable buildings to mark the way clearly, and he had a feeling that if he wanted to find the place again he'd need someone's help.

-They walked under the Brooklyn-Queens Expressway, which Derek didn't think he'd used more than a handful of times, passing condo after condo, Penelope complaining the entire time about the buildings that hardly anyone could afford but were springing up like weeds in Williamsburg anyway.
+They walked beside the Brooklyn-Queens Expressway, which Derek didn't think he'd used more than a handful of times, passing condo after condo, Penelope complaining the entire time about the buildings that hardly anyone could afford but were springing up like weeds in Williamsburg anyway.

 There was a long line to the pool entrance that wrapped halfway around the entire block, and waiting wouldn't have been so bad if the sun hadn't been beating down on them quite so hard.
 Fortunately the line began to move quickly the moment the whistle for the second session blew, and before long they were entering the building and going their separate ways; Derek to the men's lockers, Penelope to the women's.